iterative/dvc.org/content/docs/user-guide/related-technologies.md

 > means that editing a reflinked file is always safe as all the other links to
 > the file will reflect the changes.

-## Git workflows/methodologies such as Gitflow
+## Git workflows such as Gitflow

-- DVC enables a new experimentation methodology that integrates easily with existing Git workflows.
+- DVC enables a new experimentation methodology that integrates easily with standard Git workflows.
 For example, a separate branch can be created for each experiment, with a subsequent merge of the branch if the experiment is successful.